George Baguma

 Kivubelt coffee applies wet processing.
 Also known as washing, this method involves the use of substantial quantities of water.
 Wet beans are then spread out on open-air patios and exposed to the sun.
 Both wet processing and sun drying are common in Rwanda.

 The shore of Lake Kivu is attracting investors in the coffee sub-sector, including Kivubelt Coffee.
-Its altitude level, humidity, equatorial mist and rich volcanic soil create an ideal terroir for the production of high quality coffee.
+Its altitude level, humidity, equatorial mist, and rich volcanic soil create an ideal terroir for the production of high quality coffee.